konveyor/konveyor.github.io/content/Forklift/MigratingVMs/migratecli.md

 * (1) Specify the name of the Migration CR.

 ### Canceling individual VMs migration
+Follow the steps below to cancel migrating an individual VM.

+**Procedure**
 1. Add the individual VMs to the spec.cancel block of the Migration manifest:
 ```
 $ cat << EOF | kubectl apply -f -